MBarrie42/Honeypot-Project/README.md

 **Summary:** Briefly in your own words, what does dionaea do?

-Dionaea is a honeypot that recieves lists of attacker and malware.
+Dionaea is a honeypot that recieves lists of attackers and malware.

 <img src="Dionaea Honeypot Deployment.gif">